Toyota Pre-Collision System Malfunction Warning Meaning & Causes

 How to deactivate the Toyota Pre-Collision System?

-As the falling snow covers the radar, it offsets its readings, consequently causing Pre-Collision System malfunction.
+As the falling snow covers the radar, it offsets its readings, causing Pre-Collision System malfunction.
 A similar will happen during offroad driving, as this safety system sees tall grass as an obstacle.

 To turn off the Pre-Collision System, you will need to do the following:

-- Locate the Meter Control Switch on the steering wheel
+- Locate the Meter Control Switch on the steering wheel.

-- Press the UP or DOWN button until the Settings menu appears on the central multi-information display
+- Press the UP or DOWN button until the Settings menu appears on the central multi-information display.

-- Hold the OK button for 2 seconds to enter the system settings menu
+- Hold the OK button for 2 seconds to enter the system settings menu.

 - Inside the settings menu, press the OK button once more to deactivate the Pre-Collision System.